larry02sg/my-portfolio/README.md

 This is my professional portfolio.
 It uses AWS and ReactJS.

-## Technologies Used
+## Technologies Used for this portfolio.

-Git and Github, Brew and SSH
+Git and Github, Brew and SSH.